 Training Exercise Simulations

 DYMATICA is being extended so that it can assess how a combination of socioeconomic, geopolitical, military and environmental conditions, as well as the spreading of information and other societal contagion effects, affect the propensity for an adversary to attack.
 Also being developed is the ability to assess the resilience of that population and governmental institutions to these attacks.

 In the figure below, three DYMATICA models are coupled with different types of infrastructure models and an agent-based model.
-When completed, the DYMATICA models will represent a vulnerable society, including its major institutions and populations (i.e., a victim actor), a country that is supportive to the victim country (i.e., a status-quo actor), including its major institutions and populations, as well as an aggressor country (i.e., a revisionist actor).
+Here, the DYMATICA models represent a vulnerable society, including its major institutions and populations (i.e., a victim actor), a country that is supportive to the victim country (i.e., a status-quo actor), including its major institutions and populations, as well as an aggressor country (i.e., a revisionist actor).